-If the landlord is an individual, the net rental income (i.e, after deemed expenses deduction of 40%) is subject to individual income tax at a flat rate of 10%.
-From 1 January 2018, rental income is also subject to individual health contribution of 10% if the total personal yearly income (excluding salary income) exceeds a certain threshold (12 minimum gross salaries per year, currently equal to 26,760 RON per year).
+If the landlord is an individual, the net rental income (i.e, after deemed expenses deduction of 20%) is subject to individual income tax of 10% (withholding tax or annual income tax, depending on the type of income payer).
+Rental income is also subject to capped health contribution of 10% if the total personal yearly income (other than salary income and income from freelancing activities) exceeds certain thresholds (between 6 minimum gross salaries per year, currently equal to 19,800 RON per year, and 24 minimum gross salaries per year - currently RON 79,200.).